 Unlock all your tropical dreams when you treat yourself to a paradisiacal escape to the picture-perfect island of Kauai.
-Kauai is nothing short of amazing with spellbinding landscapes of jagged emerald mountains, sweepingly beautiful waterfalls, scenic beaches and big waves to catch the best surf.
-The everchanging scenery of Kauai form the perfect backdrop for endless hours of exhilarating outdoor activities whether it is soaring over the island on a helicopter ride or paddling through the raging rivers – there is something for everyone.
+Kauai is nothing short of amazing with spellbinding landscapes of jagged emerald mountains, sweepingly beautiful waterfalls, scenic beaches, and big waves to catch the best surf.
+The everchanging scenery of Kauai forms the perfect backdrop for endless hours of exhilarating outdoor activities whether it is soaring over the island on a helicopter ride or paddling through the raging rivers – there is something for everyone.
 Kauai is a surfer’s paradise providing beginner-friendly waves as well as challenging swells for the avid surfer.
-Feel the exhilarating excitement of catching a wave by checking out these best surf spots in Kauai, HI.
+For accommodation, you’ll find plenty of luxury rentals that ensure a pleasant stay.
+You can book a beachfront rental as well should you want to stay near the water.
+Feel the excitement of catching a wave and scroll down to learn about the best surf spots in Kauai, Hawaii.

 Bask in the sun and sip on coconut water as you enjoy the scenic beauty of Kalapaki Beach which is a quaint island in Lihue.
 The beach is the perfect place for beginners to learn how to swim as the waters are much calmer due to the features of jetties and breakwaters that stop big waves from coming in.
 There is a service on the beach that offers surf lessons and surfboard rentals for travellers.
 Otherwise, Kalapaki Beach is the ideal spot to pack your picnic lunch and enjoy a day in the sun and frolic in the refreshing waters of the beach.
 The appeal of the beach also lies in the fact that it is conveniently located near popular amenities like a range of accommodations, beach catamarans rental shacks, stores and restaurants.